 Daily attendance is mandatory.
-Students must attend at least 80% of the module hours.
+Students must attend at least 100% of the module hours.
 Attendance rates for all students shall be calculated at the end of each module.
-Students who exceed 20% absences in any module may be dropped from the course and will receive a grade of "F".
+Students who exceed 10% absences in any module may be dropped from the course and will receive a grade of "F".
 The module must be repeated.
-Missing a class detracts from the student's learning experience, and many employers, in deciding whether to hire a graduate, consider his or her attendance record as an indication of the person's reliability Where there are extenuating circumstances (illness or injury, and commitment. medical/surgical condition, death in the immediate family, jury duty, etc.) an absence(s) may be excused, provided that proper documentation is presented to the Campus Director immediately upon the student's return to class.
-A student must plan with the faculty for make-up of missed time and work, which will be done after class hours or during tutoring days, and that plan must be approved by the Campus Director.
-If there are extenuating circumstances that will prevent a student from attending the institute for an extended period of time (e.g., hospitalization and recovery from a serious accident or illness), the student should apply for a leave of absence under the institution's published leave of absence policy.
+Missing a class detracts from the student's learning experience, and many employers, in deciding whether to hire a graduate, consider his or her attendance record as an indication of the person's reliability Where there are extenuating circumstances (illness or injury, and commitment. medical/surgical condition, death in the immediate family, jury duty, etc.) an absence(s) may be excused, at the discretion of the Campus Director.
+A student must plan with the faculty for make-up of missed time and work, which will be done after class hours or during tutoring days, makeup time forms must be completed and signed by faculty, Registrar, or Campus Director.
+If there are extenuating circumstances that will prevent a student from attending the institute for an extended period of time (e.g., hospitalization and recovery from a serious accident or illness), the student should apply for a leave of absence under the institution's published Leave Of Absence policy.